 5) Wipe the excess lubricant.
 All Done!

 Scotty Kilmer explains it well in this video:

 Silicone lubricant is great for restoring rubber and plastic parts.
 You can literally extend the life of products as silicone prevents cracking and makes the rubber supple again (think of it as a moisturizer for rubber).
 Plus, it’s water resistant lubricant so it won’t wash away easily when it rains or when you wash your car.

 No wonder it’s an excellent car window seal lubricant.
 If the rubber grooves are too dirty then you can also use earbuds to clean the window tracks even further.

 Can you use engine oil for lubricating rubber?
 No, definitely don’t use engine oil because mineral oil might not suit the rubber.
 And even if it did, the oil will attract a lot of dirt and grime that will be difficult to clean from the tight grooves.

 Can you use Bar of soap instead?
 Yes, many people say that rubbing a bar of soap at the edge of rubber seal fixed sticky rubber.
 However, the good effect only lasts for a short time because soap washes off easily.

 Even if your windows aren’t sticking too much it’s worth it to spray just a little bit of silicone lube every year or so.
 Your windows might be sticking but the power motor might be compensating for it.
-This will tire out the motor eventually and they might go bad.
+This will tire out the motor eventually and it might go bad sooner.